India to Batam Riau Blog (2023 Update): A 23-hour journey

 From Singapore to Batam Riau, we can take a ferry from HarbourFront… or just swim across the water.
 But considering that it takes an hour to reach Batam even with the ferry, it is better not to swim.

 It was late at night and we barely managed to make it to HarbourFront in time.
 We went for the last ferry available… and we were also the last passengers to get in.
-In fact, our names were called over the loudspeakers for the last call!
+Our names were called over the loudspeakers for the last call!

 Reaching Batam

 Batam at first didn’t seem to have changed much from the past two years.
-But as my dad sped on the roads, there were constructions going on everywhere.
+But as my dad sped on the roads, construction was going on everywhere.
 Roads were becoming larger.
-More restaurants, more high-rising apartments, and definitely more vehicles on the streets now.
-The standard of living had risen and still is rising and the mass majority could afford cars now.
-The traffic clearly indicated that.
+More restaurants, more high-rise apartments, and more vehicles on the streets now.
+The standard of living has risen and still is rising and the majority can afford cars now.
+The traffic indicated that.